 Every year, thousands of students fly into the United Kingdom to pursue their higher education.
 Similarly, every year, thousands of graduates walk out the doors of many prestigious universities across the UK, armed with a world-class degree.
 If quality British education is what you have been seeking, and a career in the field of communications interests you, we at IACT have something to offer!

 The BA (Hons) Mass Communication, University of Sunderland is specifically designed to help you develop the skills required to work with current and emerging channels and technologies.
-You will be exposed to a broad spectrum of areas in mass communication including public relations, journalism, advertising, photography, videography and digital media, whilst you develop the skills needed to succeed in the media and communications industry.

 This programme gives you the option to complete a: